CrazyPythonLover1/react-admin/docs/Inputs.md

-    setFilter, // a callback to update the filters, e.g. setFilters({ q: 'query' }) setPagination, // a callback to change the pagination, e.g. setPagination({ page: 2, perPage: 50 }) setSort, // a callback to change the sort, e.g. setSort({ field: 'name', order: 'DESC' })

-    setSortForList, // // a callback to set the sort with the same signature as the one from the ListContext.
-This is required to not break backward compatibility and will be removed in v4.
+    setFilter, // a callback to update the filters, e.g. setFilters({ q: 'query' }) setPagination, // a callback to change the pagination, e.g. setPagination({ page: 2, perPage: 50 }) setSort, // a callback to change the sort, e.g. setSort({ field: 'name', order: 'DESC' }) setSortForList, // a callback to set the sort with the same signature as the one from the ListContext.
+This is required to aboid breaking backward compatibility and will be removed in v4
-}
+} = useReferenceArrayInputContext();
 ```

 ### `<ReferenceInput>`